 It can be very fearful when a person suddenly enters into such a dissociated state for the first time.
 An important function of a teacher is to prepare the seeker for this, because if the experiencer’s mostly unconscious mind goes into the “Stranger!
 Danger!” mode, it may be difficult for the student to be open to future experiences.
 In effect, a fearful response can cut of further development for this lifetime.

 Another example of the dangers of seeking is how difficult it is to remain on the path while managing our human’s instinctual responses to life’s situations.
 It is said that, even an advanced personality that has chosen to enter into a lifetime for some purpose, is apt to slide into ignorance of the mindful way because of the appealing nature of the physical world.

 The mindful way is traveled moment-by-moment.
-Every action, every decision has the potential of moving you further from understanding.
-As you progress, your judgment becomes more in tune with the mindful way, but it takes time and there is always the unexpected challenge which might distract you from the way.
+Every action, every decision has the potential of moving us further from understanding.
+As we progress, our judgment becomes more in tune with the mindful way, but it takes time and there is always the unexpected challenge which might distract us from the way.

 What Would You Do?